A friend of mine describes the frustrations of not retaining a degree of control over his creative output:

 Younger readers, this is Bernard Manning.

 But today my job is a bit different.
-I am to direct the comedian Bernard Manning in the recording of two radio scripts I’d written.
-They were to publicise the release of his own video, charmingly titled ‘Banging With Manning’ and allegedly a ‘hilarious’ spoof of sex education videos.
+I am to direct the comedian Bernard Manning in the recording of two 20-second radio scripts I’d written.
+They were to publicise the release of his own video, charmingly entitled ‘Banging With Manning’.
+It was billed as a ‘hilarious’ spoof of the sex education videos that were popular at the time.
+Still are, for all I know.

-The passenger door opens and Bernard, not the lithest comedian on the circuit, grips various parts of the car to leverage himself out of his seat.
+The driver gets out and opens the passenger door.
+Manning, not the lithest comedian on the circuit, grips various parts of the car to slowly leverage himself out of his seat.
 He waddles across the car park and introductions are made.

 “See the boxing last night?”
 He’s addressing me, correctly assuming that the posh young account lady wouldn’t care one iota about boxing.
-Neither do I, but I say I missed it while making a face that I hope conveys the idea that this was an unavoidable oversight on my part.
+Neither do I, but I say I missed it while making a face that I hope conveys the idea that this was an unavoidable oversight on my part and that normally me and boxing are joined at the hip.

-We walk to the studio.
-“I don’t mind black blokes punching shit out of each other,” he continues, “but I don’t like it when they beat white fellas.”
+He sets off towards the studio entrance, with me and the account bod adjusting our walking pace accordingly.
+We’ll be there soon, I think.
+Manning is still on about the boxing.
+“I don’t mind black blokes punching shit out of each other,” he reveals, “but I don’t like it when they beat white fellas.”

 I don’t have a face ready for a remark like this, much less a suitable vocal response.
 The account lady and I look at each other.
 This is going to be interesting.

-And it is, and not only in the way I’d been expecting.
+And it is, only not in the way I’d been expecting.
 No sooner does he settle down in the recording studio, still angry about a white boxer being beaten by a black one, than my colleague gets a call from the agency back in London.
-Apparently the body that oversees the suitability of broadcast advertising has belatedly taken objection to an element of the script.
+Apparently, the body that oversees the suitability of broadcast advertising has belatedly taken objection to an element of the script.
 “Which script?”
 I ask.

 “Both of them,” she says.